The Rabbit in the Year of the Wood Snake 2025

 Although giving an impression of reluctance to be in the spotlight, Rabbits are often performers but equally often are more at home behind the scenes.
 Writer-composer Tim Minchin fits this bill.
 Devoted Dad David Beckham perhaps also and strangely introvert ex-Prime Minister Gordon Brown.
 All clearly pretty good at making connections also.

 The Rabbit can wait her turn; vigilance and patience are typical.
-Their natural allies are the Pig and the Sheep.
+Her natural allies are the Pig and the Sheep.
 This is a house-proud team and the Rabbit is a team player.
 Her unexpected friend is the Dog who values her ability to charm without threat.

 The Rabbit also belongs to the gathering known as the Flowers of Love# (or Plumflowers) along with the Horse, the Rooster and Rat.
-She may often find herself clearing up behind these three extroverts and quite often the cuddle-bunny will obtain a life partner from the leavings of more obviously glamorous colleagues.
+She may often find herself clearing up behind these three extroverts and quite often the cuddle-bunny will obtain a life partner from the leavings of her more blatantly glamorous colleagues.

 Rabbit tends to be conservative with a small “c”.
 Early rising is typical but the yang of early alertness may be balanced by the yin of sleeping in.
 Lazybones or insomniac, sleeping is an issue.
 This is yin and yang.